timo/zasim/docs/tutorial/custom_computation.rst

 The goal will be to create a nonsensical new StepFunc, just to find out how that works.

-The plan is to prepopulate the whole configuration with random numbers between zero and ten and in each step, each cell takes the second-biggest value from its neighbourhood.
+The plan is to prepopulate the whole configuration with random numbers and in each step, each cell takes the second-biggest value from its neighbourhood.
+What this particular implementation does is slightly different from this description, but that results in a much more exciting computation.

 The first step is to figure out, what the computation would in fact look like.
 We can just use the code that the `SimpleNeighbourhood` class generates